-NEW YORK – Thirty-nine million U.S. adults won’t be taking a summer vacation this year because they simply can’t afford one, according to a new Bankrate.com report.
+NEW YORK – Thirty-nine million U.S. adults won’t be taking a summer vacation this year because they simply can’t afford one, according to a new Bankrate.com .
 Forty-four percent of them cited day-to-day bills as the primary obstacle.

 In all, about half (52%) of Americans are planning on taking a summer vacation this year, 26% are definitely not planning one and 22% aren’t sure yet.
 Among those who are planning vacations, the average expected expense is $1,979.
 Older millennials (30-38 year-olds) and Westerners expect to spend $2,366 and $2,265, respectively, much more than younger millennials (23-29 year-olds) and those living in the Midwest ($1,297 and $1,608, respectively).

-“If you want to take a summer vacation and think you can’t afford it, consider signing up for a travel or cash back credit card,” says Bankrate.com credit card analyst Ted Rossman“There’s still time to turn a sign-up bonus and ongoing spending rewards into a free or discounted trip.
+“If you want to take a summer vacation and think you can’t afford it, consider signing up for a travel or cash back credit card,” says Bankrate.com credit card analyst Ted Rossman.
+“There’s still time to turn a sign-up bonus and ongoing spending rewards into a free or discounted trip.
 Just make sure you pay your bills in full to avoid interest.”

 Rossman’s favorite options include the Chase Sapphire Preferred, the Capital One Savor and the Wells Fargo Propel American Express Card.
 These offer sign-up bonuses ranging from $300 to $750 with lucrative ongoing rewards.
 “With the median summer vacation costing $1,000, these perks can go a long way toward getting you somewhere fun for less,” he says.